nicolas-heinig/nvim-config/README.md

 # nvim-config

-Copy of my custom neovim config
+Copy of my custom neovim config.

+My other dotfiles live in a private repository.